boriskostadinov96/Projects/README.md

 - The application features a user-friendly web interface built with Django templates, allowing for easy navigation between album and song management.

+## Features:
+Add/Set Items:

+- Uses a custom hash function to map keys to indices.

+Resizing:

+- Automatically expands storage when needed.

+Sort:

+- Returns a new, sorted hash table by keys in ascending order.

+- String Representation: Outputs a readable version of stored items.

+- Automatically expands storage when needed.
 ## Technologies Used:
 - Python: The core programming language for the application.